just-bi/shivers/README.md

 ### Why is your application called "Shivers"

 Shivers stands for Sap Hana Information Viewers.
 The name was conceived not unlike "Hadacol"'s was.

+### Under what license is shivers released?

+Shivers is open source under the Apache 2.0 License.
+You are free to copy, modify, distribute shivers provided you adhere to the apache 2.0 license.